sasilver75/obsidian/Articles/The History of Open-Source LLMs - Better Base Models (Part Two) (Jul 2023) {Cameron Wolfe, Deep Learning Focus Newsletter}.md

 - A typical multi-headed self-attention mechanism has N total query, key, and value heads.
 Creating N self-attention heads in total.
 	- In GQA, we divide these N total heads into *groups*, where key and value heads are shared within each group; see above.
 	- ==This is an interpolation between vanilla multi-headed self-attention and [[Multi-Query Attention]].==
+	- It's found to improve inference speed comparably to multi-query attention, while maintaining the performance of vanilla multi-headed attention.

+- LLaMA2 is really good
+	- Compared to popular open-source models (MPT, FAlcon, LLaMA), LLaMA2 performs quite well -- ==it set a new SoTA among open-source LLMs on all tasks considered.==
+		- It was vaguely criticized